What Will It Take for Southeast Asia to Build Back Better from COVID-19? Go Green

 The coronavirus disease (COVID-19) pandemic may not have been a disaster strictly speaking but its impacts have been disastrous, not just for Southeast Asia, but the rest of the world.

-Three years since the pandemic hit, countries are still trying to get their economies back on track after sustaining deep contractions in the wake of lockdowns, social distancing, and border closures implemented by governments to curb the spread of the virus.
+Since the pandemic hit, countries are still trying to get their economies back on track after sustaining deep contractions in the wake of lockdowns, social distancing, and border closures implemented by governments to curb the spread of the virus.

 A forecast from the Asian Development Bank (ADB) released in December warned that while developing Asia is expected to sustain a strong rebound, rising global cases and the emergence of a highly mutated variant suggest that the pandemic is far from over.
 Amid this scenario, ADB revised down the region’s growth domestic product (GDP) to 5.3% from 5.4% for 2022.
 Outlook for 2021 was also lowered to 7.0% from 7.1% projected in September.